 The Scheme’s investment objective is to achieve investment returns that ensure the assets of the Scheme are sufficient to meet each member’s benefits and the Scheme’s expenses as they fall due over time.

 The Scheme’s Technical Provisions imply a required return on investments equivalent to UK Government gilt yields +1.0% per annum.
-The Trustee sets a Strategic Target, which is to deliver the return implied by the Technical Provisions over the long term.
+The Trustee sets a Strategic Target, which is to deliver this return over the long term.
 The Trustee’s investment policy for the Scheme’s Defined Benefit section is designed to achieve the Strategic Target.
 In order to deliver gilts +1.0%, the Trustee has to invest in assets that have an element of risk associated with them.
 The risks, and the framework for managing them, are described in detail in the notes to the financial statements.

 This Strategic Target is primarily driven by:

 - the structure of the membership base

 - the Trustee’s evaluation and perception of the covenant provided to the Scheme.

 From the Strategic Target, the Trustee derives a Strategic Asset Allocation.
 This is designed to deliver asset returns of gilts +1.0% per annum over the long term, and therefore to perform in line with the liabilities measured on a Technical Provisions basis.

 At the investment level, the Trustee sets specific performance targets for each underlying investment manager.
 These specific targets naturally have shorter time horizons than the Strategic Target.
 The aggregation of these targets determines the Scheme’s Investment Manager Target (IMT).